The Undertaker: Rebirthed Deadman (1994–1996)

 The Undertaker's next feud commenced the following night on Raw when Mankind, a twisted and tortured soul, made his debut and randomly interfered in Undertaker's match against Justin "Hawk" Bradshaw.
-For the next few months, Mankind viciously ambushed The Undertaker and cost him multiple matches.
-Among them, Mankind cost The Undertaker the WWF Intercontinental Championship by interfering in his casket match against Goldust at In Your House 8: Beware of Dog.
-In interfering in this match, Mankind proved to have mystifying horror tactic capabilities that matched The Undertaker's, mysteriously appearing from inside the casket and sealing The Undertaker inside.
+For the next few months, Mankind viciously ambushed the Undertaker and cost him multiple matches.
+Among them, Mankind cost the Undertaker the WWF Intercontinental Championship by interfering in his casket match against Goldust at In Your House 8: Beware of Dog.
+In interfering in this match, Mankind proved to have mystifying horror tactic capabilities that matched the Undertaker's, mysteriously appearing from inside the casket and sealing the Undertaker inside.
 The Undertaker, however, had vanished amid a cloud of smoke once the casket lid was opened.
-As a result of the interference and repeated ambushes from Mankind on The Undertaker throughout the ensuing weeks, The Undertaker and Mankind competed in their first on-screen bout at the 1996 King of the Ring, a heated encounter in which The Undertaker presented as uncharacteristically intense.
-During the match, Bearer inadvertently hit The Undertaker with the urn, allowing Mankind to incapacitate The Undertaker with his finisher, the Mandible Claw, and score the win.
+As a result of the interference and repeated ambushes from Mankind on the Undertaker throughout the ensuing weeks, the Undertaker and Mankind competed in their first on-screen bout at the 1996 King of the Ring, a heated encounter in which the Undertaker presented as uncharacteristically intense.
+During the match, Bearer inadvertently hit the Undertaker with the urn, allowing Mankind to incapacitate the Undertaker with his finisher, the Mandible Claw, and score the win.

-After more than 20 minutes of brawling with Mankind in the Cleveland Gund Arena's boiler room, the arena corridors, the SummerSlam entrance area and aisleway to the ring, The Undertaker reached for Paul Bearer's urn in an attempt to win the match, but Bearer struck him with it, betraying The Undertaker.
+After more than 20 minutes of brawling with Mankind in the Cleveland Gund Arena's boiler room, the arena corridors, the SummerSlam entrance area and aisleway to the ring, the Undertaker reached for Paul Bearer's urn in an attempt to win the match, but Bearer struck him with it, betraying the Undertaker.
 This followed with Bearer allowing Mankind to take hold of the urn, thus winning this match.

-According to Paul Bearer in shoot interviews the WWF wanted Bearer to betray him during that match because it was a storyline that Kane was coming and they wanted The Undertaker to get ready for the angle with Kane the following year by having Bearer turn on him, also it was around this time that wrestling fans were getting tired of the urn giving and the original plan was for The Undertaker and Bearer to turn heel during the Boiler room brawl and have Mankind turn face, but The Undertaker refused to turn heel, but he wanted to have Paul Bearer turn on him instead.
+According to Paul Bearer in shoot interviews, the WWF planned for Bearer to betray the Undertaker during the match as part of the buildup to the arrival of Kane and the storyline that would follow the next year.
+Around this time, fans were also said to be growing tired of the recurring “urn” storyline.
+The original plan for the Boiler Room Brawl was for the Undertaker and Bearer to turn heel while Mankind turned face.
+However, the Undertaker reportedly refused to turn heel, instead proposing that Paul Bearer betray him while he remained a face character.